 Let's break down its functionality:

-@pushOnce('css'): This directive ensures that the CSS stylesheet for the hero element (hero.css) is included only once on the page, even if multiple hero elements are present.
-This prevents redundant CSS loading and whencss:herowould be used as parameter tocmsasset(), a full URL pointing to the CSS file would be returned.- The template is structured into two sections:
+@pushOnce('head'): This directive ensures that the CSS stylesheet for the hero element (hero.css) is included only once in the page head, even if multiple hero elements are present.
+This prevents redundant CSS loading.
+Thecmstheme($page, 'hero.css')helper returns the full URL to the stylesheet within the active theme package, falling back to the base theme if the file does not exist.- The template is structured into two sections:

 <div class="first">for the text content and<div class="second">for an optional image. {{ $data->subtitle }}: Displays an optional subtitle above the main title.{{ @$data->title }}: Displays the hero's main title using the null-safe@operator, which prevents errors if the title is not set.@markdown($data->text): Renders the hero's descriptive text as Markdown.@if(@$data->url): Conditionally renders a call-to-action button linking to the specified URL, with the button text from$data->button.- The image section uses